DoDuy/Lung-Diseases-Classifier/README.md

 • capsulelayers.py: capsule layer from https://github.com/XifengGuo/CapsNet-Keras
 • spatial_transformer.py: spatial transformer layser from https://github.com/hello2all/GTSRB_Keras_STN
 So thank you guys for support me with capsule layer and spatial transformer layer in Keras-gpu

+Log:
+• FullDataset Log: all log file in full dataset
+• SampleDataset Log: all log file in sample dataset
 ```